insarlab/MintPy/docs/installation.md

 #### c.
 Extra environment variables setup ####

-We recommend setting the following environment variables, e.g. in your `~/.bash_profile` file, to avoid occasional errors.
+We recommend setting the following environment variables, e.g. in your <code>~/.bash_profile</code> file, to avoid occasional errors with GDAL VRT and HDF5 files I/O.

 ```bash
 export VRT_SHARED_SOURCE=0             # do not share dataset while using GDAL VRT in a multi-threading environment